Parent Resources

 Attendance & Tardy Policy

-• Students arriving to school after 11:30 a.m. shall be counted absent for daily attendance.
+• Students arriving at school after 11:30 a.m. shall be counted absent for daily attendance.

 • Car trouble or lack of transportation is an unexcused absence.